 This reminds me of Charles Stross' novel Accelerando where, in one of many delightfully dense throwaway lines he talks about -

-"...waves in the cosmic background radiation (which, it is theorized, may be waste heat generated by irreversible computational processes back during the inflationary epoch; the present-day universe being merely the data left behind by a really huge calculation)."
+"...waves in the cosmic background radiation (which, it is theorized, may be waste heat generated by irreversible computational processes back during the inflationary epoch; the present-day universe being merely the data left behind by a really huge calculation)."or

-"... the weirdness beyond M31: According to the more conservative cosmologists, an alien superpower -– maybe a collective of Kardashev Type Three galaxy-spanning civilizations -– is running a timing channel attack on the computational ultrastructure of space-time itself, trying to break through to whatever's underneath."
+"... the weirdness beyond M31: According to the more conservative cosmologists, an alien superpower - maybe a collective of Kardashev Type Three galaxy-spanning civilizations - is running a timing channel attack on the computational ultrastructure of space-time itself, trying to break through to whatever's underneath."I wonder if he got the idea from these guys or if it is just convergent evolution of cool ideas.

 The description of the creator as a physicist hacker or deity or engineer is somewhat like Robert Sawyer's god in Calculating God.
 Sawyer's god is not omni-anything really, just very powerful, and it was around before the Big Bang of the current cycle.
 An alien comes to Earth to find evidence for God.
 One of the supporting arguments is that several planets widely separated in space have gone through mass extinctions at close to the same times over hundreds of millions of years.
 Sawyer's God is just a really good engineer that survived the last Big Bang to program the universal constants for the current Big Bang cycle to ensure the creation of life.